kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 practice, this means it must use the `https` scheme, and should serve an OpenID provider configuration at `{service-account-issuer}/.well-known/openid-configuration`.

-If the URL does not comply, the `ServiceAccountIssuerDiscovery` endpoints will not be registered, even if the feature is enabled.
+If the URL does not comply, ServiceAccount issuer discovery endpoints are not registered or accessible.
 {{< /note >}}

-The Service Account Issuer Discovery feature enables federation of Kubernetes service account tokens issued by a cluster (the _identity provider_) with external systems (_relying parties_).
+When enabled, the Kubernetes API server publishes an OpenID Provider Configuration document via HTTP.
+The configuration document is published at `/.well-known/openid-configuration`.

-When enabled, the Kubernetes API server provides an OpenID Provider Configuration document at `/.well-known/openid-configuration` and the associated JSON Web Key Set (JWKS) at `/openid/v1/jwks`.
 The OpenID Provider Configuration is sometimes referred to as the _discovery document_.

-Clusters include a default RBAC ClusterRole called `system:service-account-issuer-discovery`.
-A default RBAC ClusterRoleBinding assigns this role to the `system:serviceaccounts` group, which all service accounts implicitly belong to.
-This allows pods running on the cluster to access the service account discovery document via their mounted service account token.
+The Kubernetes API server publishes the related
-Administrators may, additionally, choose to bind the role to `system:authenticated` or `system:unauthenticated` depending on their security requirements and which external systems they intend to federate with.
+JSON Web Key Set (JWKS), also via HTTP, at `/openid/v1/jwks`.

 {{< note >}}
 The responses served at `/.well-known/openid-configuration` and